As a contractor, your goals are simple:

 When your initial collection efforts fail, the first step in legal recourse involves filing a lien.
 A lien is a filing that allows the filer, typically a contractor or sub, the right to secure payment on unpaid invoices.

-A highly useful collection tool, a lien can create plenty of headaches for homeowners.
+, a lien can create plenty of headaches for homeowners.
 Also referred to as a mechanics lien, liens place a blemish on a title - a public property record - and can impede the ability of an owner to refinance or sell their home.

 Liens themselves are not difficult to file, but the process can be tedious.
 You’ll have to provide specifics as to the work performed, outstanding payment, and other details as outlined by your state’s lien laws.

 You might be at the mercy of the county clerk's office and their specific requirements for filing the lien, as any mistakes can render the claim useless, so be sure to be thorough here.